Performance and scale testing

 Test environment...

-The performance tests were all run on a set of EC2 instances, deployed in the eu-central-1 region.
+The performance tests were all run on a set of AWS EC2 instances, deployed in the eu-central-1 region.
 For each test, the entire environment was reset and rebuilt, and then each test started with some idle cycles to warm up instance caches.
 Below, you can check the details of the environments used for Jira Server and Jira Data Center, as well as the specifications of the EC2 instances.

 To run the tests, we used 20 scripted browsers and measured the time taken to perform the actions.
 Each browser was scripted to perform a random action from a predefined list of actions and immediately move on to the next action (ie. zero think time).
 Please note that it resulted in each browser performing substantially more tasks than would be possible by a real user and you should not equate the number of browsers to represent the number of real-world concurrent users.